Jennifer York with “Holy City” at City Gallery, Charleston, SC

 In March 2020, Jenna relocated to Charleston, SC and currently lives among the tidal marshlands near Folly Beach.
 As an avid runner during the COVID-19 Pandemic, she found old suitcases and mirrors on the side of the road and saw them as creative vessels in which to build wondrous new scenes of intricate cut paper, a natural development from the carousel book structures.
 She continued to develop this body of work as a 2021 Gibbes Museum of Art Visiting Artist.

-Recent solo shows include “Estuary Blues” at the Myrtle Beach Art Museum (2022), “Constructed Realities” at the Museum of Art-Deland (Florida 2023), and “Historical Fiction” at the Saul Alexander Gallery at the Charleston Main Library (2025).
+Recent solo shows include “Estuary Blues” at the Myrtle Beach Art Museum (2022), “Constructed Realities” at the Museum of Art-Deland (Florida 2023), “Historical Fiction” at the Saul Alexander Gallery at the Charleston Main Library (2025), and “Thunder and Wonder” at Francis Marion University’s Gately Gallery in Florence, SC (2025.).
 She was named 2024 Griffith-Reyburn Lowcountry Artist of the Year.
+She was North Charrleston’s Artist-in-Residence and Visual Art Ambassador from October 2025 to January 2026.